 “Please,” she said.
 “You have to help me.”
 She took a step forward.

 He hopped off his boxes, a knife flashing in his hand.
 “Help you?” he asked.
 “I saw that look in your eyes when you came to the meeting.
 You look down on us.
 Just like the Hallandren.
-You’re not one of us.”
+No, you’re not one of us

 He shook his head.
-“No, I saw that horror.
-That sneer.
-A lot of people have seen you, wandering about like a wraith, but nobody seems to know exactly where to find you.
+“A lot of people have seen you, wandering about like a wraith, but nobody seems to know exactly where to find you.
 It appears that you’re wanted.
-Some people have been asking about, trying to figure out where you are.
 There’s quite a tumult in some parts of the slums.”

 Denth, she thought.
 It’s a miracle I’ve stayed free so long.
 I need to do something.
 Stop wandering.
 Find a place to hide.

 “I figure that someone will find you eventually,” the man said.
-“So, I strike first.”
+“So, I’m going strike first.”

 “Please,” she whispered.

 He raised the knife.
 “I won’t turn you in.
 You deserve at least that much.
 Besides, I don’t want to draw attention to myself.
 That dress, though.
-That will sell for a lot, even a bit scraped up like it is.
+That will sell for a lot, even a scraped up like it is.
 I could feed my family for weeks on that cloth.”

 She paused.